zMoooooritz/stapy/README.md

 ## Usage

-STAPy does currently support 3 different ways of interaction.
+stapy does currently support 3 different ways of interaction.

 ### Interactive